 This is a spiced cake, so I added a combination of essence and ground spices and topped it off with some rum and orange liqueur.
 I had a bottle of orange liqueur that has been sitting in the back of my liquor cabinet for about 4 years.
 A few days ago I was baking a sweet bread and realized I didn't have oranges for the orange zest that the bread called for and used this orange liqueur instead.
 It gave the bread such a rich flavor that I decided to add it to my fruit cake and I am glad I did.

-Mixing the batter:
+Mixing the Batter

-Baking the fruit cake:
+Baking the fruit cake

 Be careful not to overcrowd the baking pan with batter.
 Leave enough room to allow the fruit cake to rise a little.
 Honestly, I could have left a little more space in this tin but it turned out okay.

-Adding Orange Liqueur to the cake:
+Adding Orange Liqueur to the Fruit Cake

-This step is totally unnecessary.
-I repeat it is totally unnecessary.
-YOU DON"T NEED TO DO IT.
-You don't need to go out and buy orange liqueur for this but if you have some on hand and want to do it, do it!
-It will change fruit cake for you forever, in a good way.
-As a final step I poured some orange liqueur on the cake when it was piping hot out of the oven (I may have overdone it, but who's complaining) and then brushed it across the top.
+As a final step, I poured some orange liqueur on the cake when it was piping hot out of the oven (I may have overdone it, but who’s complaining) and then brushed it across the top.
 Then I let the fruit cake cool completely before removing it from the loaf tin and slicing it up.
-This is definitely an adult friendly fruit cake.
+This is definitely an adult fruit cake!

 Guyanese Style Fruit Cake